Time Jam: Valerian & Laureline: Compared to the comics

 The TV series differs from the original comics in that in the TV series Valerian comes from the year 2417 instead of 2720, and meets Laureline in the year 912 instead of 1000.
 Whereas in the comics Valerian takes Laureline back to his own time without any trouble, in the animated series this results in Earth disappearing from the Solar System.
 The couple settle in the galactic capital Central Point and realize they are possibly the only humans left.
 They begin a new life as space mercenaries and adventurers, exploring the new space-time continuum while at the same time attempting to rediscover the Earth.

-Although its tone and storyline are different from the original work, this adaptation borrows many characters, settings and plot elements from the comic books.
+Although its tone and storyline are different from the original work, this adaptation borrows many characters, settings and plot elements from the comics.